The USA Job Interview Tips

 A job search in the USA requires more than just the USA resume with the USA cover letter writing and translation.
 You have to pass the USA job interview and face issues that probably did not even cross your mind when you start planning to go for jobs in the USA.

-Do not misjudge the impact the USA job interview can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not misjudge the impact the American job interview can have on the result of your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 In recent years, the USA authorities have carried out many operations and arrests as a result of investigations into terrorist networks.

 Monitor local security alerts, news broadcasts and consular messages.
 Ensure that your travel documents and visas are valid and secured in a safe place.
 Carry a photocopy of your travel documents rather than the originals.
 Maintain a low profile, vary times and routes of travel and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly improve your comfort and safety.

 Prepare yourself for the USA job interview - find out information about the company you want to work for.
 Practice your few-sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.

 Be aware that, the same keywords you used in your resume will be the foundation for your job interviews.
 You not only need to be able to write about your keywords but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.

 Remember, how you dress is one of the most important parts of not being hired for available jobs.
 So, check the USA dress code

 The USA job interview is a time of mutual assessment.